spica-engine/spica/docs/content/guide/function.md

 #### Logging

 A function code can have statements like `console.log`, `console.error`, when a code calls a console function the output of log will be written to function's log file.

-You can see the logs in Logs tab in code edit page.